DarkCrown11/Custom-Debug-Console-V0.1.0-Documentation/README.md

 - After purchasing the plugin from the [FAB](https://www.fab.com/listings/c3f0a7e2-ffdd-484c-86e6-4a38934d7d06) and installing it on the engine, you can enable the plugin in `Edit->Plugins->Console->Custom Debug Console` and restart the engine.
 - After that you need to create 2 blueprints 1.GameMode 2.PlayerController and inside the your PlayerController blueprint you need to add Custom Debug Console PC Component.<br/>
-Then click `Custom Debug Console PC Component->Widget Class-> Select Custom Debug Console`.
+Then click `Custom Debug Console PC->Widget Class-> Select Custom Debug Console`.
 Now go to world settings and select your GameMode and PlayerController.
 - Final step now you need to go `Window->Custom Debug Console->Save` click the Save button.
 Congratulations, you have completed the setup.

 https://github.com/user-attachments/assets/8eb58ec4-545e-45c7-a0ec-2e4b52ff8fbd